pravinmenghani1/ContosoClinic/README.md

 ## [CloudFormation Stack Deployment](#cloudformation-stack-deployment)

-This step creates the core infrastructure including VPC, EC2 instance, and FSx file system.
+This step creates the core infrastructure including EC2 instance.
 You can choose either the console or CLI method.

 ### Using AWS Management Console